danmainah/vacations-booking-front-end/README.md

 # Vacation Booking App(Front-end)

-> Vacation Booking App is an online booking  app that allows users to see  destinations, reserve a destination,view  all reservations, add and delete destinations.
+> Vacation Booking App is an online booking  app that allows users to see  destinations, reserve a destination,view  all their reservations.
 Regestered users are able to view a list of destinations they booked.
-Only admin users are allowed to add destinations.
+Only admin users are allowed to add and delete destinations.

 The app consumes an API created using the Ruby on Rails framework.
 Link to API repo  [click here](https://github.com/mugberto/vacations-booking-back-end)